kaleab-k/gsv_db_creator/README.md

 		 --write-images (-i) : Output the images of the route.
 		 --write-video (-v)  : Output a video of the route.
+		 --gt 		     : Indicates if the images are going to be used as ground truth (addes '_GT' on the folder name).
+Default: false

 		N.B: 1.
 VAL indicates a string value.
 N indicates a number.
 		     2. The range modes are activated for fov, pitch or heading if the 'start', 'step', and 'end' values are given.